LAST UPDATED: 6/15/26 – Cape Town Travel Guide

 Victoria and Alfred (V&A) Waterfront

-After you have spent a long day exploring the Cape Peninsula or hiking to the top of Table Mountain or Lion’s Head, I can think of no way to wind down the day better than spending some time at the Victoria and Alfred (V&A) Waterfront.
-This mixed-use area, located right on the waterfront of Cape Town with Table Mountain as a beautiful backdrop, is a great place to eat, shop, listen to live music, and just people watch.
+After a full day exploring the Cape Peninsula or hiking Table Mountain or Lion’s Head, there’s no better place to unwind than the Victoria and Alfred (V&A) Waterfront.
+Set right on the harbor with Table Mountain as a backdrop, it’s perfect for eating, shopping, listening to live music, or simply people‑watching.

 Boulder Beach Penguin Colony